joshw4288/joshw4288.github.io/_posts/2024-01-21-Investment-Summary-Report.md

 ## 2023 Portfolio Comparison

-In this first section I compare the performance of the investment porfolio for 2023 against the 2023 performance of SPY, a low cost exchange-traded fund that track the S&P500 index.
+In this first section I compare the performance of the investment porfolio for 2023 against the 2023 performance of SPY, a low cost exchange-traded fund that tracks the S&P500 index.

 Here I create a table that filters the data to include only 2023, beginning with the last trading day of 2022 and running to the last trading day of 2023.
 I select the column that contains the closing values and then pivot the table such that there is a single column that contains the closing value, a single column that identifies the date, and a column that identifies the portfolio.